yagosys/202301/demo/gke/cfos_multus/doc/README.md

 deployment "gatekeeper-controller-manager" successfully rolled out deployment "gatekeeper-audit" successfully rolled out
 ```
 - install policy constraint

-the policy constraint mainly function as parameter input to constraint template. here for example, use pass in policy id=200 for constraint template. we also pass in cFOS restAPI URL etc.,
+the policy constraint define what API to watch, for example, here we wathc NetworkPolicy API, also it  function as parameter input to constraint template. here for example, user pass in policy id=200 for constraint template. we also pass in cFOS restAPI URL etc.,
 beaware that here we are using dns name of clusterIP for cFOS API, if we are not using shared  storage for cFOS /data folder, we need run API call multiple times to make sure it config each of cFOS POD.

 - paste below command to install policy constraint template

 ```
+policy_id=200
 filename="48_constraint_for_cfos.yml"
 cat << EOF >$filename
 apiVersion: constraints.gatekeeper.sh/v1beta1